tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-COMPLIANT if dwc:countryCode is bdq:NotEmpty; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_COUNTRYCODE_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements